mojaloop/documentation/docs/community/standards/invariants.md

 4. No additional transaction-specific processing during the transfer phase.

-### 5. The system doesn’t parse or act on end-to-end transaction details; transfer messages contain only the values required to complete clearing and settlement.
+### 5. The hub doesn’t parse or act on end-to-end transaction details; transfer messages contain only the values required to complete clearing and settlement.
 #### Rationale
 1. Checks & validations during the transfer step are only for conformance to scheme rules, limit checks, signature authentication, and validation of payment condition and fulfillment.
 2. Transfers that are committed for settlement are final and are guaranteed to settle under the scheme rules.